 On very rare occasions a child may need a risk assessment in order to ensure that we are keeping the child as safe as possible.
 Staff carry out risk assessments, using their professional judgements, on a daily basis.
 Not all risk assessments are recorded.
 Sometimes however, where a child requires specific actions to be implemented over time by different adults, a written risk assessment may be required, this includes all strategies in place to support prosocial behaviours as well as how to respond at each stage of an incident escalating.
-This will be recorded on the model risk assessment in the appendices, and shared with the parent/carers and relevant staff.
+This will be recorded on a risk assessment template, and shared with the parent/carers and relevant staff.